photoprism/photoprism-docs/docs/getting-started/advanced/openid-connect.md

 The *Edit Account* dialog may additionally contain a text field for the *Issuer* URL.
 It does not need to be entered manually as it is set automatically after the first login.

-Alternatively, you can [run the following command](../../user-guide/users/cli.md#command-options) in [a terminal](../../getting-started/docker-compose.md#opening-a-terminal) to switch authentication to *OIDC* and set a *Subject ID* for existing user accounts:
+Alternatively, you can [run the following command](../../user-guide/users/cli.md#command-options) in [a terminal](../../getting-started/docker-compose.md#opening-a-terminal) to enable authentication via *OIDC* and set a *Subject ID* to connect existing accounts:

 ```bash
 photoprism users mod --auth=oidc --auth-id=[sub] [username]